kannankvs/md2/Command-Reference.md

 After creating tables, either the config_db.json method or the minigraph method or the CLI method (explained here) can be used to populate the rules in those ACL tables.

-This command will not disturb the list of tables; i.e. the output of "show acl table" is not alterted by using this command; only the output of "show acl rule" will be changed after this command.
+This command updates only the ACL rules and it does not disturb the ACL tables; i.e. the output of "show acl table" is not alterted by using this command; only the output of "show acl rule" will be changed after this command.

 - Usage:

     config acl update full [OPTIONS] FILE_NAME
 	Some of the possible options are
 	1) --table_name <table_name>, Example: config acl update full " --table_name DT_ACL_T1  /etc/sonic/acl_table_1.json "
 	2) --session_name <session_name>, Example: config acl update full " --session_name mirror_ses1 /etc/sonic/acl_table_1.json "